atomicdata-dev/atomic-server/server/README.md

 The `dockerfile` is located in the project root, above this `server` folder.

 - Run: `docker run -p 80:80 -p 443:443 -v atomic-storage:/atomic-storage joepmeneer/atomic-server`
+- If you want to make changes (e.g. to the port), make sure to pass the relevant CLI options (e.g. `--port 9883`).
 - If you want to update, run `docker pull joepmeneer/atomic-server` and docker should fetch the latest version.

 ### Install from source